 #1 Notifying the Doctor About Your Medical Malpractice Claim

 If you are ready to sue a doctor for malpractice, you can’t just file your case in court.
-Almost all states have specific laws that require plaintiffs in medical malpractice cases to provide the doctor with written notice of their malpractice claim in advance of filing the actual lawsuit.
+Almost all states have specific laws requiring plaintiffs in medical malpractice cases to provide the doctor with written notice of their malpractice claim before filing the actual lawsuit.
 This notice requirement must be satisfied as a prerequisite to filing the lawsuit.

-The specific notice requirements for malpractice cases are different in each state, so you will need to work with your medical malpractice attorney to make sure you comply with the applicable rules in your location on how to sue a doctor.
-The general purpose of these rules, however, is to give the doctor advance warning of the lawsuit.
-If you fail to comply with the applicable notice requirements, your malpractice case will get dismissed.
+The specific notice requirements for malpractice cases differ in each state, so you will need to work with your medical malpractice attorney to ensure you comply with the applicable rules in your location on how to sue a doctor.
+The general purpose of these rules, however, is to give the doctor warning of the lawsuit.
+Your malpractice case will be dismissed if you fail to comply with the applicable notice requirements.

 #2 Expert Affidavit Supporting Your Malpractice Claims